UPPMAX/naiss_intro_python/docs/sessions/working_with_python_scripts.md

 ## Exercises

-This is a partial repeat of the previous session, however with a different focus.
+This is a partial repeat of the previous session, but with a different focus.

 The goal is to practice the fundamental skills of creating and running a script.

 ### Exercise 1: create a Python script

-Go to the documentation of the documentation of your HPC cluster, then answer the questions below.
+Go to the documentation of your HPC cluster, then answer the questions below.
 If you cannot find any helpful information, use
 [the UPPMAX documentation about `nano`](https://docs.uppmax.uu.se/software/nano/)